biancabotezatu2909/UBB-University---Projects/README.md

 ## Semester 1 Projects

-In my first semester, I focused on foundational subjects, honing my skills in programming basics and mathematical principles.

 🔗 [Link to Semester 1 Repository]

 ## Semester 2 Projects

-The second semester built upon the first, introducing more complex concepts in both programming and mathematics, alongside an introduction to software engineering principles.

 🔗 [Link to Semester 2 Repository]

 ## Semester 3 Projects

-By the third semester, I delved into advanced topics such as data structures, algorithms, and further explored software engineering methodologies, applying these concepts in more sophisticated projects.

 🔗 [Link to Semester 3 Repository]